 Overall, the findings indicate that radio remains a central tool for drug abuse prevention in the Wa Metropolis.
 Programs are widely available, interactive, and designed to foster reflection, discussion, and community engagement.
 Respondents highlighted strengths such as accessibility, emotional impact, and audience participation, while also noting challenges related to funding and continuity.
 Recent studies support these findings, confirming the importance of culturally responsive, multi-sectorial interventions (Kyei-Gyamfi et al., 2024; Osei-Tutu et al., 2024; Darko & Glozah, 2025).
 Some literature cautions that awareness alone may not produce behavior change, emphasizing the need for complementary counseling and rehabilitation (Nwakego et al., 2024).
 Lived experiences from presenters, professionals, parents, school authorities, and victims collectively demonstrate radio’s potential to influence awareness and behavior.
 These accounts confirm that culturally grounded, participatory programming is a critical component of public health efforts to prevent drug abuse.

-4.3 Objective Two: Role of Radio Presenters, School Authorities, and Parents
+4.3 The Role of Radio Presenters, School Authorities, and Parents

 4.3.1 Role of Radio Presenters